USRSE/usrse.github.io/pages/community/code-of-conduct.md

 <br>

 ## Unacceptable Behavior
-We, the members of US-RSE Association, are committed to making participation in this community a harassment-free experience.
+We, the members of the US-RSE Association, are committed to making participation in this community a harassment-free experience.

 We will not accept harassment or other exclusionary behaviors, such as:
 * The use of sexualized language or imagery